A mecca for skiing and outdoor enthusiasts

 - Sunscreen.
 Especially if you visit Åre in the summer – but you can also get sunburned in the winter.
 We recommend that you use an organic, vegan sunscreen without oxybenzone and other harmful chemicals.

-- Ski equipment if you have your own – otherwise you can rent it in several places in Åre.
+- Ski equipment if you have your own – otherwise you can rent it at several places in Åre.

 - Walking shoes if you visit Åre in the summer.